ValdryanIvandito/mesh-get-wallet-list/README.md

-# Connect to Cardano Wallet
+# Get a List of Cardano Wallets Installed in the Browser

 This is a simple code example to display a list of installed Cardano wallets in the browser.

 ## Getting Started

 Installing the package

 ```bash
 yarn install